mgree013/Chapter3/README.md

 # Chapter3

-Title: Effects of fish on stream amcroivnertebrate and lake zooplankton communites
+Title: Effects of fish on stream macroinvertebrate and lake zooplankton communities

 Status of MS: In Prep